Jennes de Mol

 Johannes Hermann Adrianus Cornelis de Mol (born August 12, 1963) is a Dutch diplomat.
-He is the current Ambassador of the Kingdom of the Netherlands in Ukraine.
+He is the current Ambassador of the Kingdom of the Netherlands in Poland.

 Education

 Jennes de Mol finished his studies at the Radboud University in 1989, Greek and Latin Language and Culture, Classical Archaeology; 1994 Radboud University, Dutch Law and International Private Law.
 Language skills: Dutch, English, French, German, Italian, Russian, Ukrainian, Spanish.

 Diplomatic career

 After an extended military service he started in 1992 at the Ministry of Foreign Affairs and worked at the department for Africa, at the Embassy in Moscow and the Permanent Representation to the UN and other international organizations in Geneva.